Homiesoft/Homiesoft-Website/README.md

-# homiesoft.github.io
+# Homiesoft
-The company's webpage.
+This is a readme for the company's webpage.